mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I theoretically could have used my Kill-A-Watt to measure the wattage of each of my devices during normal operation and then used that to find a battery.
 I was too lazy for that level of rigor, so I estimated based on metrics from my previous UPS.

-My APC UPS had a XX battery, and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch.
+My APC UPS had a 865 W battery, and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch.

-The UPS I ended up buying has a XX battery.
-It reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
-The total power draw of all these systems in a typical workload is XX to XX.

 My old UPS now powers my desktop exclusively, so each UPS has a smaller load to support.